West Coast Happily-Ever-After – Book 7

 You may not know this about me, but I speak dog.
 Or, to be more precise, I think dog.

 George is a Harlequin Great Dane.
-Here’s the working photo I used when I was channel—er, writing his story.
-His was the first voice I heard when this story began:
+Below is the working photo I used when I was channeling—er, writing his story.

 George knew what he was doing was bad, but he simply had no choice.
 The woman wasn’t coming back.
 He’d been patient.
 He’d hoped for the best, but the truth was plain to see.
 His easy, orderly life was over.
 Bad things had happened, and nobody seemed to care about him any more.